 Economics Terms A-Z

-This subdiscipline of economics studies how the economic decisions made by individuals and institutions are influenced by psychological, cognitive, emotional, cultural, and social factors.
-Specifically, it busies itself with looking at rational decision making - and its boundaries - in contrast to how decision making is seen in classical economics.
+This subdiscipline of economics studies how decisions made by individuals and institutions are influenced by psychological, cognitive, emotional, cultural, and social factors.
+It is concerned with understanding how people actually make decisions, rather than assuming that the decision-making process is perfectly rational.

-In classical economics, decision making is seen as black and white: people make optimal decisions that always provide them with the best results in terms of satisfaction and benefit.
-Behavioural economics, however, shows how this isn’t the case, and that humans also make decisions that are contrary to their interests or don’t maximise benefits.
+In classical economics, decision making is seen as black and white.
+People make optimal decisions that always provide them with the best available results in terms of satisfaction and benefit.
+Additionally, people are assumed to have perfect information.
+Behavioral economics, however, shows how this often isn’t the case, and that humans also make decisions that are contrary to their self-interest or which don’t maximize benefits.
 It then tries to explain why this is the case.